Bazinga5/tic-tac-toe/designReport.md

 Space after for, while, if and similar statements.
 Comments should be placed above functions but not below.
 Indent should be used. (find better decription)
-We are using Camel casing for functions and variables.
-Wer are using Pascal casing for classes.
+We are using Camel casing for functions and variables and Pascal casing for classes.

 Pair Programming
 ------------------